-Mr Banwell, Cosmetic Surgeon is one of the leading specialists in the area of surgical tattoo excision and surgical tattoo removal in the UK.
+Mr Banwell, Cosmetic Surgeon is one of the leading specialists in the area of surgical tattoo removal (excision) in the UK.

-He performs effective surgical tattoo removal, tattoo excision and laser tattoo removal in his clinics (The Banwell Clinic) in the South East.
+He performs effective surgical tattoo removal, tattoo excision and laser tattoo removal in his clinics (The Banwell Clinic) in the South East of England.
 As a specialist in this field, he attracts patients from all over the country for these affordable procedures.
-For tattoo excision, laser tattoo removal, surgical tattoo excision and surgical tattoo removal in Kent , Surrey, Sussex and London or indeed further afield please email email@example.com or phone 01342 330302.
+For tattoo excision, laser tattoo removal and surgical tattoo removal in London, Kent , Surrey and or indeed further afield please email firstname.lastname@example.org or phone 01342 330302.
 His team would be happy to discuss your requirements.

-This refers simply to the surgical removal (cutting out) of a tattoo on the skin, carried out by Mr Paul Banwell FRCS(Plast), Consultant Plastic Surgeon, specialist in tattoo removal.
+Surgical tattoo removal refers to the surgical excision (cutting out) of a tattoo on the skin.
+This is carried out by Mr Paul Banwell FRCS(Plast), Consultant Plastic Surgeon, who is a specialist in tattoo removal.
 The resultant wound is usually then put back together with stitches (sutures).
-Surgical excision of a tattoo swaps the tattoo for a (usually) linear scar.
-Sometimes it is not possible to remove the tattoo all in one go and several procedures are required (serial excision of tattoo) – this usually applies to medium to large tattoos and those in difficult anatomical locations.
+Surgical excision swaps the tattoo for a (usually) linear scar.
+Sometimes it is not possible to remove the tattoo all in one go and several procedures are required (serial tattoo excision) – this usually applies to medium to large tattoos and those in difficult anatomical locations.
 Mr Banwell will advise on whether surgical removal is possible when he sees you in the clinic; please note that photographs sent through in advance can also be very useful.
 Please note that larger tattoos may not be suitable for this technique and skin grafting may be the only surgical option.

 HISTORY OF TATTOOS